This page is still being updated.

 How has empathy evolved to become a tool for design colonization rather than becoming a helpful process of understanding?

 The history of design was birthed through a process of understanding and improving.
-The emergence of capitalistic greed along with the presence of design has created an empathy-focused narrative causing empathy to be appropriated for corporate profit.
+The emergence of capital greed along with the presence of design has created an empathy-focused narrative appropriating empathy for corporate profit.
 Companies have also encouraged intersections of empathy-focused design thinking processes into other modes of thought to improve product development, absolving challenges through creative solutions.
 Empathy, most often step 1-2 of the design thinking process, has been used as a segway to connect with other users, reinforcing the performative white-savior narrative, disillusioning the capitalistic nature of design.

 — How it began